Surah Mujadila Ultimate Dictionary: Key Arabic Terms Explained

 Modern & Comparative Lens

 The principle of being considerate and “making space” for others in a public gathering is a universal sign of good manners and a key to a functional society.
-This verse gives this simple social grace a profound religious significance.
+This verse gives this simple social grace a religious significance.
 It is tied directly to a divine promise: “if you make space, Allah will make space for you.”
 This is a beautiful principle of reciprocity, where our worldly spaciousness is met with a divine spaciousness, both in this life and the next.

 Practical Reflection & Application